Authored by the expert who managed and guided the team behind the Saudi Arabia Property Pack

 What are the most common reasons citizenship is denied in Saudi Arabia?

-Applicants who are denied can generally reapply after addressing the issues, but there is no standard waiting period, and the process remains discretionary.
+Applicants who are denied can technically reapply after addressing the issues that led to denial, but there is no published mandatory waiting period, and the process can take years to re-evaluate.

-The single most effective step to avoid citizenship denial in Saudi Arabia is maintaining a flawless legal record and ensuring all immigration and residency documentation is accurate and complete throughout your time in the Kingdom.
+The single most effective step to avoid citizenship denial in Saudi Arabia is to maintain an impeccable legal record, unbroken residency, and thorough documentation of every aspect of your status throughout the entire 10-plus-year journey.